AshV/AshV.github.IO/Installing-Using-XrmToolBox-Plugins-in-No-Internet-OnPremises-Environments/ReadMe.md

 ![plugin_in_xrmtoolbox](assets/plugin_in_xrmtoolbox.png)

-Look for the DLL with this/similar name, may conatain author name etc. For this one DLL is **Ryr.XrmToolBox.EntityImageUpdater.dll**.
+Look for the DLL with this/similar name, may contain author name etc. For this one DLL is **Ryr.XrmToolBox.EntityImageUpdater.dll**.

 ### 2. Build the DLL from source code if open source